Talend/daikon/daikon-messages/README.md

 The latest use case is important if messages ordering is required.
 In this case tenant identifier should be taken into account in the partitioning strategy.

-The [messages-model](messages-model) module provides a common [Avro schema to represent message keys](messages-model/src/main/avro/MessageKey.avsc) for message keys and a
+The [messages-model](messages-model) module provides a common [Avro schema to represent message keys](messages-model/src/main/avro/MessageKey.avsc) and a
-[framework](messages-model/src/main/java/org/talend/daikon/messages/keys/MessageKeyFactory.java) to manipulate these keys.
+[minimal framework](messages-model/src/main/java/org/talend/daikon/messages/keys/MessageKeyFactory.java) to manipulate these keys.

 To generate a message key that will fit random partitioning (either multi-tenant or not)